Are a person and her work necessarily linked?

 Not so with “artists,” or creative people in general.

 Because “creators” supposedly pour themselves into their work, an appreciation of said work should mean an appreciation, or at least, a certain connection, to the human being who created the work.

 So how can we like something and not the someone behind it?
 Likewise, how can we like someone and not the something he or she created.

 To assume creation is always an extension of one’s personality seems obvious.
-And yet, with this ability we have to feel a connection to a piece of work, completely separately to the connection we have with its author would lead us to believe that maybe the correlation isn’t so obvious after all.
+And yet, with this ability we have to feel a connection to a piece of work, on a completely separate level to the connection we have with its author, it should lead us to believe that maybe the correlation isn’t so obvious after all.

 The question is even more exacerbated in a world where we know SO MUCH about the authors of, well, everything.

 The flood of information we are getting about every tiny pieces of a person’s life, actions and personality is not only unveiling the mystery behind the artists, but also giving us reasons to like or dislike someone, regardless of their work.

 It’s fair to say it wasn’t an issue with Titian.